 With the amount of time Instagram took to roll out this feature, it still feels like the company left a lot of room for improvement.
 The QR codes work fine but they are not easily accessible in the app.
 Users need to head to their profiles, tap on the burger (more) menu, and then select QR codes.

 The social media giant says that the reason behind the global release of the new feature is mostly to help small businesses grow their communities on the app.
 The company explains that this is even more important now that it learns innovative ways to engage and interact with others:

 “We know the road ahead for small businesses such as restaurants and shops may be challenging, so we want to continue building tools to help them get discovered and connect with people in new ways.
 By scanning a QR code via Instagram, customers will be taken to a business’ profile on Instagram and be able to see updated store hours, buy goods or services or seek more info.”

 Instagram is not the first company that has decided to incorporate the use of QR codes.
-The codes are becoming increasingly helpful in public places due to the demand of ‘contactless experience’ as health precautionary measure due to coronavirus pandemic.
+The codes are becoming increasingly helpful in public places due to the demand for ‘contactless experience’ as a health precautionary measure due to the coronavirus pandemic.
 However, this new feature might be beneficial for the social platform to offer an alternative digital marketplace for small to large businesses; notably with the addition of a separate ‘Shop’ section in the discover feed.

 Instagram launches New Suggested Posts Feature

 In addition to QR codes, the social media tech giant is expanding its feed today with the launch of ‘suggested posts’.
 These suggested posts, from accounts that users do not follow, will show up after they have reached the end of their feeds.
 The app will give users the option to keep scrolling with the app’s suggestions.